How to Install Agent Zero

 Data Persistence & Backups

 By default, Docker containers are ephemeral.
-This means that when you delete a container, all data inside is lost.
-This includes conversation history, memories, files created by agents, and all settings.
+When you delete a container, data inside is lost (chats, memories, files, and settings).

 Option 1: Built-in Backup & Restore (Recommended)